 Tips for Using Fewer Ingredients in Formulations

 Many of today’s food manufacturers have highly diversified product offerings.
-Some of the formulations in their lineup may require eggs while others are formulated with butter, cream, cheese or other dairy products.
+Some of the formulations in their lineup may require eggs while others are formulated with butter, cream, milk or other dairy products.

 Food manufacturers are often less aware of the ancillary expenses associated with managing multiple ingredients, including the added labor costs for food formulators who have to figure out how each of those ingredients performs and interacts with others in multiple applications.
 Various ingredients also respond differently to the wide range of production processes and environments found in their facilities, including high-shear mixers, thermal treatments, freeze-thaw cycles and others.